Data Processing Agreement (DPA)

 Resilience (Art.
 32(1)(c))

-last_event_created_msordering high-water-mark prevent replay corruption. - Scheduled-job reconciler (see Availability above) re-enqueues durable mirror entries on boot, covering a Redis catastrophe.
+- Scheduled-job reconciler restores durable mirror entries on boot, covering a queue catastrophe.

 Restoration after incident (Art.
 32(1)(c))